bsnes-emu/bsnes/docs/index.md

 higan, the multi-system emulator
 ================================

-higan emulates a number of classic 2D video-game consoles, allowing you to play classic games on a modern general-purpose computer.
+higan emulates a number of 2D video-game consoles, allowing you to play classic games on a modern general-purpose computer.

 To get started with higan right away,